In today's environment, the innovation lifecycle is counted in months, yet with infrastructure assets, lifecycles can stretch decades.

 The problem is that traditional infrastructure focused on capital expenditure is very expensive and, in many cases, susceptible to market failures.
 And that means that governments and infrastructure authorities often need to provide strong regulatory oversight to ensure that what customers demand is developed and maintained.

 Governments, therefore, have two basic choices.
 They can build and operate the infrastructure themselves.
-Or, as has more often been the case in recent years, they can create regimes either through private public partnerships (PPPs) or regulated private companies and concessions to engage private organizations to fund and operate the infrastructure on their behalf.
+Or, as has more often been the case in recent years, they can create regimes either through private public partnerships (PPPs) or regulated private companies and concessions to engage private organisations to fund and operate the infrastructure on their behalf.

-Yet, as the pace of innovation picks up, many governments and regulatory authorities are starting to wonder how they might rationalize the need to embed and drive value from new innovation against the equally strong need to provide investors and operators with long-term security and confidence.
+Yet, as the pace of innovation picks up, many governments and regulatory authorities are starting to wonder how they might rationalise the need to embed and drive value from new innovation against the equally strong need to provide investors and operators with long-term security and confidence.

 In a fully competitive market, this isn’t much of a problem.
 The price and the service level is set by the most competitive provider which, invariably, is the one that uses the most up-to-date technology and processes.
 Better technology usually means that customers benefit from better service, better solutions and better prices.